SaraBhatti/Assignment_DiceRolling/README.md

 # Assignment_DiceRolling
-Assignment for The Developer Academy
+Assignment for The Developer Academy.
 When the program runs, it will randomly choose a number between 1 and 6.
 The program will print what that number is.
-It will then ask you if you’d like to roll again.
+The programme will then ask if you would like to roll again (select r) or exit (select n).